 Disk performance depends on size: the more allocation units, the higher the IOPS and bandwidth values.

 credits for operations.
-These are spent automatically when the load increases (for example, when a VM starts up).
+These are spent automatically when the load increases (for example, when a VM boots up).
 Small HDDs can work at increased performance for about 30 minutes a day.
+You can spend your

-Credits for operations can be spent all at once or in small intervals.
+credits for operations all at once or in small batches.